Understanding Service Logs

 Viewing Service Logs Through Chrome

-To get back Service Logs, you'll use the following endpoint:
+To get back service logs, you'll use the following endpoint:

-1. | Enter https://{your-environment}.unqork.io/fbu/uapi/logs/services in your Chrome address bar. |
+1. | Enter https://{your-environment}.unqork.io/fbu/uapi/logs/services in your Chrome address bar.
+Replace {your-environment} with the name of your Unqork environment. |

 2. | Press Enter or Return. |